Hulenkius/rime_tangutcjkk/README.md

 My personal works done were: [Chinese translation](https://drive.google.com/file/d/1MyYBSCnJRaeRvYti4HX6-yckDeh2CJ2S/view?usp=sharing) and proofreading of the report, RIME scheme importing, completion of all Tangut glyphs and components in Unicode (press <kbd>P</kbd> to input the components).

 **WARNING: THERE ARE SOME WRONGLY ENCODED CHARACTORS TO BE PROOFREADED.
-THE COMPLETE CORRECTNESS IS NOT GUARANTEED.** Therefore, if wrong codes were found, an [Issue](https://github.com/Hulenkius/rime_tangutcjkk/issues/new) is welcome.
+THE COMPLETE CORRECTNESS IS NOT GUARANTEED.** Therefore, if wrong codes were found, an [Issue](https://github.com/Hulenkius/rime_tangutcjkk/issues/new) would be welcome.

 This method is slightly different from the original Cangjie.
 Details below: